 where M2 is the migration area, and the subscript is dropped from B, the geometric buckling.
 As can be seen, the total non-leakage probability of large reactors is primarily a function of migration area and the relative curvature of the neutron flux given by the geometrical buckling.

 Let assume a bare square cylinder (i.e., height = diameter; H = 2R).
 Assume that the material buckling of this reactor, which is given using one-group cross-sections, is:

 Calculate the critical radius (Bm = Bg) using the one-group diffusion theory.

 From this equation, we can get Re= 30.5 cm.

 Geometric Buckling of Reflected Reactor

-Adding a reflector to a reactor allows either the volume of the reactor or the requirements on fuel to be reduced, or some combination of the two.
-If the reflector savings is known, the calculation of the critical dimensions of a reflected reactor needs only the solution of the bare reactor, which is simpler problem.
-For example, for the cylindrical reactor, it is only necessary to determine the bare critical radius R0 and the reflected radius is simply R = R0 – δ, where R0 is critical diameter of a bare reactor.
+Adding a reflector to a reactor allows either the volume of the reactor or the requirements on fuel to be reduced or some combination of the two.
+If the reflector savings is known, the calculation of the critical dimensions of a reflected reactor needs only the solution of the bare reactor, which is a simpler problem.
+For example, it is only necessary for the cylindrical reactor to determine the bare critical radius R0 and the reflected radius is simply R = R0 – δ, where R0 is the critical diameter of a bare reactor.
 The geometrical buckling of infinite cylindrical reactor will then be: